401(k) For Small Business in Kirkwood, MO

 • Develop a record keeping system

-• Marketing your 401(k) plan to prospective employees — The word "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't fully understand what a 401(k) can do for them.
-We can bridge the term "401(k)" to specific images of a more secure retirement, with a clear road map of how to get there.
+• Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can connect the phrase "401(k)" to definite images of a more secure retirement, with a clear road map of how to get there.

 • Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to provide investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

-• Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
-We are ethically and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.
+• Fiduciary responsibility — When offering a retirement plan, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
+We are ethically and legally bound to do what's in your best interest, and in the best interest of your employees and their funds.

-A financial advisor can provide considerable value to Kirkwood, MO small business owners who are looking to create a 401(k) plan.
-By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor offers considerable value to Kirkwood, MO small business owners who are looking to create a 401(k) plan.
+By working with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.

 401(k) For Small Business Kirkwood, MO | Retirement Planners | 401(k) Services Near Kirkwood

-Call Correct Capital to Start a 401(k) For Your Small Business in Kirkwood, MO
+Call Correct Capital to Establish a 401(k) For Your Small Business in Kirkwood, MO

 Are you ready to experience the Correct Capital difference?